 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

 Let's review our electrical schedules.
-When you look at the page, you can see that there are 16 bits of information that are all fundamentally identical.
-And what they're showing is what circuits are plugged into which panel boxes in a building.
+When you look at the page, you can see that there are 16 sets of information that are all fundamentally identical.
+And what they're showing is which circuits are connected to which panel boxes in a building.

 From a big-picture standpoint, you can see that the panels are numbered.
-And now let's just zoom into this area.
+Now let’s zoom into this area.
 So here's the panel number.

 You can see the circuit numbers on the left.
-And there are also circuit numbers here.
+Circuit numbers are also shown in the middle.
 If you've ever looked inside the panel box at your house, you will see something just like this.

-We have the circuit numbers on the left.
-Circuit numbers here in the middle.
-And then we're seeing the breaker numbers.
+We have the circuit numbers on the left, circuit numbers in the middle, and we can see the breaker numbers.

-We're seeing where they're connecting up, the KVA load factors, overall calculations, and total KVA demand on this panel box.
-So again, this is the kind of information that's provided for every load center within the building.
-It's always presented in the drawings, and similar labeling happens on the inside of the panel boxes also.
+We can see where they are connected, the KVA load factors, overall load calculations, and total KVA demand on this panel box.
+Again, this is the type of information provided for every load center within the building.
+It’s always presented in the drawings, and similar labeling appears on the inside of the panel boxes also.

-So please feel free to spend a few minutes zooming around and just seeing similarities between all of the different panel boxes.
+So please feel free to spend a few minutes zooming in and observing the similarities between all of the different panel boxes.